-1. When are combination life insurance policies a good fit?
+1. When is a combined life insurance policy a good fit?

 hybrid life insurance fit